 Qualcomm AI Chip: New AI200 and AI250 Set to Redefine Data-Centre Computing

+Qualcomm AI chip technology has taken a bold new direction.
 In a major leap beyond its traditional smartphone roots, Qualcomm has unveiled two powerful data-centre chips, the AI200 and AI250, designed to take on AI computing giants like Nvidia and AMD.
 The launch represents Qualcomm’s boldest attempt yet to capture a share of the booming AI infrastructure market, which is rapidly becoming the backbone of generative AI and large-language-model operations.

 The new Qualcomm AI chip series focuses on energy-efficient inference, a critical requirement for large-scale AI systems that must process data continuously while minimizing energy costs.
 Both chips promise improved performance-per-watt metrics, a space where Qualcomm already has years of expertise from its mobile processor dominance.